How Bengaluru is containing the spread of the coronavirus

 "CL" Containment Zone limits will be as defined in the Map Annexed.

-Following are lists of direction of the activities in the containment zones have given by BBMP:
+Following are lists of directions of the activities in the containment zones have given by BBMP:

-- Incident Commander - Crisis Management Team: He will be responsible for overall

 Special Health Needs: